-The card was designed for effective multipoint transmission in RS485 (EIA485) protocol.
+The card was designed for effective multipoint transmission in RS422 (EIS422) protocol.
 The card is 6.60 inches long and may be installed in an available 5V or 3.3V PCI expansion slot.
-The card features eight independent, asynchronous RS485 serial ports, type 16550 buffered UARTs, and, for Windows compatibility, automatic control to transparently enable/disable the transmission drivers.
+The card features eight independent, asynchronous RS422 serial ports and type 16550 buffered UARTs.
 The card meets Universal PCI and MD2 Low Profile PCI Bus Specifications.

-RS485 Balanced Mode Operation
+RS422 Balanced Mode Operation